ndd21/PHYS281/docs/demo-anaconda.md

     ```

     where you give the name of your environment by supplying it after the `-n` flag, which in this
     case is `awesome_project`.
-By default the environment will contain a Python 3.8 installation,
-    but you can specify a different Python version using the `python` command, e.g.,:
+If you wish you can specify a particular Python version using the `python` command, e.g.,:

     ```bash
     conda create -n another_awesome_project python=3.7